Mátyás Laáb

-Born was in Bezenye near Mosonmagyaróvár and the Slovakian border.
+Born was in Bezenye near Mosonmagyaróvár.
 His priestly vocation began in 1790 in the Bischopric of Győr.
 He served for six years as a parson of Hidegség, and from 1797-1823 as priest in Neudorf bei Parndorf.

 Laáb's aim was the reform of the Burgenland Croatian literary language.
 In 1812, he presented his translation of the New Testament in Zagreb, but the Burgenland New Testament was never published (the first published translation in Burgenland Croatian is the Novi Zakon from 1952 by Martin Meršić and Ivan Jakšić).

 In addition, Laáb penned two catechisms.